-In the early 21st century, every summer New Zealand ports saw a variety of ships, hosting brief calls by round-the-world cruisers and serial visits by ships dedicated to the Australasian circuit between October and March.
+In the early 21st century, every summer New Zealand ports saw a variety of ships, hosting brief calls by round-the-world cruisers and serial visits by ships dedicated to the Australasian circuit.
 They were also visited by small specialist expedition ships, usually chasing wildlife opportunities at smaller ports and anchorages.

 Cruise ships were now the biggest vessels visiting the country, straining resources in some places at peak times.
-In 2015 several ports announced plans to host the massive new 348-metre-long Ovation of the Seas over the summer of 2016/17.
-The 167,800-ton ship would be capable of carrying more than 6,500 passengers and crew.
+Several ports hosted the massive new 348-metre-long Ovation of the Seas in the summer of 2016/17.
+The 167,800-ton ship carried more than 6,500 passengers and crew.

 Few New Zealanders now worked at sea, and local shipowners had almost vanished.
 In 1989 the government privatised its unprofitable Shipping Corporation of New Zealand (set up in 1974).
 In 1994 it opened the coast to international competition.
 Official policy was that New Zealand was a ship-using rather than a ship-operating nation.
 By 1999 South Pacific Shipping, Tasman Express Line, even the once-mighty Union Steam Ship Company, had pulled out.
 Between 1995 and 1999 the number of ships on the New Zealand shipping register increased slightly from 2,977 to 3,051, but their total gross registered tonnage nearly halved from 482,180 to 253,739, reflecting the reduction in large trading vessels.